SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

    After seeing the SeisComP splash screen, you'll likely get an error message "Could not read inventory (NULL)".
-   After a new installation, that's okay - you'll add inventory to your system later. (:ref:`tutorials_geofon_waveforms`.)
+   After a new installation, that's okay.
-   Click that box away, and you'll see a screen with "Enabled", and "Disabled" tabs, and time along bottom axis.
+   Click that box away, and you'll see a screen with "Enabled", and "Disabled" tabs, and time along bottom axis as in the figure below.
-   (See figure below.)
+   To see stations and data you will later need to :ref:`add inventory <tutorials_addstation>` and :ref:`waveforms <tutorials_geofon_waveforms>` to your system.

    .. figure:: media/postinstall_scrttv.png
       :width: 14.6cm